saikat189/microservice-security/FileUploadWithTusApi/README.txt

 The POC is for resumeable file upload.

-Using TUS api we can break a file in the client end itself using Tus client and upload it with multiple chunks using multiple http request.
+Using TUS api we can break a file in the client end itself using Tus client and upload it with multiple chunks.

 I am using JAVA tus client, but javascript,react.js client also available for web development.